6 Steps to Successfully Sell Your Vacation Rental Business

 Asset Purchase

 Approximately half of the business transactions we see are asset purchases, meaning that a buyer is buying the assets of your company… not the actual legal entity.
 An asset deal will require that all your management contracts are assignable without the consent of the homeowner.
 There are other key clauses to review, but this is critical to allow you to transfer your contracts to a buyer.
+Without this language in place, buyers may require the contracts to convert at closing.
+This creates more friction in the process and could decrease the total proceeds of the sale.

 Membership Interest Purchase